 -

 Consider Multiple Perspectives: Frankenstein is a novel that invites multiple interpretations.
 Consider the story from the perspectives of both Victor Frankenstein and his creation.
-Both characters are complex and sympathetic in their own ways, and understanding their motivations and desires can shed light on the novel's central themes.
+Both characters are complex and sympathetic in their own ways, and understanding their motivations and desires can break down the novel's central themes.

 -